In Pakistan, education holds the key for Christian advancement in society

 What has been the impact of the acquittal of Asia Bibi and her permission to subsequently leave the country?

 The release of Asia Bibi is a big credit for the government.
 Pakistan’s Christians are very grateful to the present government.
 But there are a number of other cases like hers, but which do not draw the same publicity.
 This remains a big issue in the country.
 In the last 20-plus years, there have been more than 1500 cases of individuals charged under the blasphemy law, many of them from Muslim minority groups.

-Bishop Samson Shukardin, OFM Diocese of Hyderabad (Pakistan) Copyright: Aid to the Church in Need
+Bishop Shukardin, OFM Diocese of Hyderabad (Pakistan) and faithful.
+Copyright: Aid to the Church in Need

 What are some of the most painful and damaging manifestations of radical Islam in Pakistan?

 Islamic teaching is strongly projecting their way of life.
 In their view, there is no opportunity for other minority groups to live a normal life.
 Clearly, not all Muslims are fundamentalists.
 For the most part, Muslims are very good people.
 The painful thing is the blasphemy law and then there are kidnappings and forced marriages.

 Muslims believe that converting one person to Islam earns them eternal life.
 If an initial effort fails, people turn to kidnapping.
 Kidnappings and forced marriages are most common in rural areas, where people have little education.